Akiva (singer)

 Akiva Turgeman, better known as Akiva (עקיבא תורג'מן; born 23 July 1991 in Dimona, Israel), is an Israeli musician.
 He is the son of Rabbi David Turgeman, who is the chief rabbi of Dimona (as well as the head of the Yeshiva there), and belongs to a founding family of Dimona.

+Akiva has a sister,Ruchama Ben Yosef ,who is also a singer.

 Early life and education

 Akiva grew up in Dimona, where he was influenced by an array of musical styles.
 His formal musical training began at the Mizmor Music Academy, where he developed skills in singing and songwriting.
 Following his studies, he was drafted as a combat soldier in the Israeli Defense Forces' Golani Brigade.